CZ-NIC/knot/doc/configuration.rst

 Master zone
 ===========

-An ACL with the ``xfer`` action must be configured to allow outgoing zone transfers.
+An ACL with the ``transfer`` action must be configured to allow outgoing zone transfers.
 An ACL rule consists of a single address or a network subnet::

     remote: